mmower/aido/README.md

 in responsento a given set of conditions, and some control flow mechanisms hat govern how the tree "makes decisions".

-Those heart of the control flow are behaviours such as `sequence` and `selector` and the notion that any element of the behaviour tree either results in **success** or **failure**.
+The heart of the control flow are behaviours such as `sequence` and `selector` and the notion that any element of the behaviour tree either results in **success** or **failure**.
 In particular, a sequence considers each of its children until one of them fails while a selector selects among its children until one succeeds.
 From such a simple premise quite complex behaviours can emerge.

+## Changelog

+* 15.07.20 - v0.4.0 - introduces the `:choose-each` node, implements 'node memory' for stateful node types, some expansion and tidying of documentation

 ## Specifying a tree

 `aido` behaviour trees are implemented as Clojure data structures much in the style of Hiccup markup.
 As such they can be implemented in EDN notation.

 The structure of a behaviour is

     [:ns/keyword {options}* children*]

 The core `aido` behaviours do not have a namespace prefix.
-Domain specific behaviours are recommended to be namespaced.
+I recommend namespacing domain specific behaviours.

 The author has developed a convention that behaviours that form conditions should have a `?` suffix, e.g. `:time/after?` while behaviours that represent actions